ctfs/write-ups-2015/9447-ctf-2015/steganography/gife-up-now/README.md

 0 directories, 89 files
 ```

-Afterwards we can decode the QR codes in a simple manner with [this python script](./qrdecode.py) that uses a pyhton library named `zbarlight`:
+Afterwards we can decode the QR codes in a simple manner with [this python script](./qrdecode.py) that uses a python library named `zbarlight`:

 ```bash
 +bash-4.3$ for i in {0..88}; do python2.7 qrdecode.py pics/target-$i.png; done